-Participants will earn the basic principles of scientific data visualization.
+Participants will learn the basic principles of scientific data visualization.
 Topics will include the appropriate choice of colour and how to effectively choose and design plots.
 The course will include many data examples, good and bad, and will include an opportunity to redesign a visual based on the principles described in the course.

-We begin the course with a motivation of why data visualization matters.
-I will show good, bad and ugly visualizations and we will dissect these to understand what makes a good data visualization and how some plots deceive - sometimes intentionally!
-Next, we will take a fast historical tour taking in pivotal plots from, among others, Florence Nightingale, William Playfair, John W. Tukey and Edward Tufte.
+The instructor will show good, bad and ugly visualizations will dissect these to understand what makes a good data visualization and how some plots deceive - sometimes intentionally!
+There will be a fast historical tour taking in pivotal plots from, among others, Florence Nightingale, William Playfair, John W. Tukey and Edward Tufte.

-Next, we will learn about human vision and how we can exploit our biology to efficiently process charts.
-We will have a deep dive into human colour perception to discuss issues around colour vision deficiencies and how we can reach a wider audience by a careful choice of colours.
-We continue on the theme of human visual perception by reviewing pre-attentive attributes and the Gesthalt principles and how these can be employed in our charts.
+Afterwards, the participants will learn about human vision and how we can exploit our biology to efficiently process charts.
+They will have a deep dive into human colour perception to discuss issues around colour vision deficiencies and how we can reach a wider audience by a careful choice of colours.
+The instructor will continue exploring the theme of human visual perception by reviewing pre-attentive attributes and the Gesthalt principles and how these can be employed in our charts.
 We will pay particular attention to line charts, pie chart and why 3D effects should only be used with caution.

-Our last taught session will review typefaces (fonts), tables and file formats before we move to a practical session where participants will be asked to choose a plot, identify any shortcomings and then redesign it based on the principles we have learnt during the day.
+The last taught session will review typefaces (fonts), tables and file formats before we move to a practical session where participants will be asked to choose a plot, identify any shortcomings and then redesign it based on the principles learnt during the day.